Freshers: Preparing to study Computer Science (October 2013 Entry)

-Note that the starred options have specific entry requirements specified on their linked pages.
+Note that the starred options have entry requirements specified on their linked pages.
 Others may have recommended or desirable backgrounds - please check the option you are interested in carefully.

 The majority of our students take the Physics option, which is similar in teaching style and workload to the Computer Science papers.
-By way of contrast, the Psychology option is more essay-based with few lectures and would suit an interested student with good language skills who is willing to study independently.
+By way of contrast, the Psychology option is more essay-based with fewer lectures and would suit an interested student with good language skills who is willing to study independently.

-Cambridge throws a lot of material a you in a short period of time, and much of it is mathematical.
+Cambridge throws a lot of material at you in a short period of time, and much of it is mathematical.
 Unfortunately, skills in mathematics are prone to atrophy if not practised so it is worth spending time brushing up on a wide range of topics.